 The Akron Metropolitan Housing Authority provides quality, affordable housing as a platform to develop people, property and community.
 We envision a community that fosters individual development and growth through stable, affordable housing empowering all citizens to reach their full potential

-Community Health Center is the health care agency providing critical care to those fighting addictions.
+Community Health Center is a health care agency providing critical care to those fighting addictions.

 Family Promise of Summit County helps homeless families with children stay together and achieve sustainable independence.

-Harmony House is an emergency supportive housing ministry for young men ages 18-26.
-Harmony House provides both emergency and transitional housing, and is the only Ministry of its kind in Summit County, unique because of the structure and support it offers.
+Harmony House is an emergency supportive housing ministry for young men and women ages 18-26.
+Harmony House provides both emergency and transitional housing, and is the only ministry of its kind in Summit County, unique because of the structure and support it offers.

 The purpose of Haven of Rest is to serve and glorify God through Christ-centered, life-changing programs of love and compassion that respond to the physical, emotional and spiritual needs of men, women and children without regard to their race, color, creed or social standing.